simeonsolo/Outdoor-Cycling-Road-Time-Trial-Prediction-Tool/VueApp_CYCOUT10/README.md

 # Here's a template for VueJs setup, instructions for git should be ready by Sat
+## this is madness...
+CS50 ide, CS50 codespace, VS for mac and VSCode doesn't support GitHub enterprise accounts, why?!?!?

 # Vue 3 + Vite